darkrelics/eidolon-engine/README.md

 - [ ] LOAD: Load a weapon.
 - [ ] FIRE: Fire a weapon.

-Character Manegment:
+Character Management:

-- [x] INFO: Display your character information.
+- [x] INFO: Display your character information (including held items).
 - [x] SKILL: Display your skills.
 - [ ] STATUS: Display the character status.
-- [ ] INVENTORY: Display the contents of your inventory.
+- [x] INVENTORY: Display the contents of your inventory and hands.

 Group: